simonm3/mproxy/readme.md

 * 1 proxy means that when it fails there is a delay until replacement is ready.
 * 2 proxies means that when it fails it switches to proxy 2 immediately and relaunches proxy 1 in the background.
 * \>2 proxies can cope with more frequent requests and failures without delays.
-Proxies can be shared by multiple threads and processes.
+Proxies can be shared by multiple threads and processes; and by search and translate.